 The company J&M Gifts have used RightBooth to create a survey event that will be used by visitors to their exhibition stand and they want to make RightBooth look like their own app.

 First let's remind ourselves what RightBooth looks like.
 Here is the unmodified main window ready to play the survey event:

 2 - The White Label Editor

 J&M Gifts now run the White Label Editor.
 In the screenshot below you can see that they have renamed the app, added a logo and a background, added company information, hidden various RightBooth buttons and changed various user interface colours.
-And finally they have switched on the White Label feature...
+And finally they have ticked the 'Use White Label' checkbox to activate the White Label feature...

 Notice that there is no mention of RightBooth on the main window, everything is branded 'J&M Gifts' and their users may only Play the survey or Exit the app.

 How to access the RightBooth White Label Editor

 RightBooth version 7.5.21 adds the new button 'Game' to the 'Add items' toolbox in the Screen Designer.
 This allows you to add interactive games onto your event screens.
 RightBooth includes 16 pre-selected games to choose from:

 It is also possible to add further games that are hosted at various online websites and this training video explains how to do this: